cdrn/cdrn.github.io/content/blog/devcon2024/devcon2024.md

 ### MP/FHE/ZK

 Banger by Gubsheep of 0xparc fame about MPC and FHE.
 Well worth watching for a primer.
-0xParc gave
+0xParc also built some stellar activities around zupass and frog collection that I greatly enjoyed.
+Excited to dive into their book, "Programmable cryptography".

 [talk](https://www.youtube.com/watch?v=uNDFmC4NHkM)